nikhil-svg007/nikhil-svg007/README.md

 I'm a full-stack engineer specializing in the **MERN stack**, with a strong focus on **system design**, **real-time architecture**, and **security**.
 I approach every project by thinking through scalability, data flow, and failure modes before writing a single line of code.

-Recent work includes a **real-time banking dashboard with a 6-rule fraud detection engine** and a **developer social platform** with live notifications and personalized feeds — both built with production-grade architecture in mind.
+Recent work includes a **real-time banking dashboard with a fraud detection engine**, a **production-style crypto paper-trading simulator** with live Binance price feeds, and an **AI-powered developer collaboration platform** — all built with production-grade architecture in mind.

-**Currently open to full-time roles and freelance engagements.**
+**Currently open to full-time roles and internships.**

 ---